andreped/t-loss-tf/README.md

 ## Usage
 As the t-loss contains a trainable parameter, in keras the loss needed to be implemented as a custom layer.
-Hence, instead of setting the loss as normally through `model.compile(loss=[...])`, just add it to the model at appropriate place.
+Hence, instead of setting the loss as normally through `model.compile(loss=[...])`, just add it to the model at an appropriate place (e.g., at the end of the network).

 An example can be seen below:

 ```python
 import tensorflow as tf